 Rabobank is New Zealand's only specialist food and agribusiness bank.
-We are part of an international cooperative group based in the Netherlands, with more than 400 staff working from around 30 offices across New Zealand.
+We are part of an international cooperative group based in the Netherlands, with 450 staff working from 28 offices across New Zealand.

 Bringing together our deep connections to the New Zealand rural sector, our specialist research expertise and our extensive international reach, we work closely with our clients under our global mission of 'Growing a Better World Together'.